smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * Exclusive Mode: think of it as switching modes: streaming mode (shared) vs listening mode (exclusive)
 * keep all audio windows/games at 100% until the last stage (DAC/AMP/soundcard software) for audiophile/bit perfect sound
 * audio path: Audio decoding → Resampling (Windows) → DAC (Hardware) → Your ears
-* surround sound can make games/movies/shows sound great
+* virtual surround sound can make games/movies/shows sound good but it almost always makes voices and music sound worse
-* stereo is best for most music
+* stereo is what you want to use unless your system and the content supports real surround sound
 #
 * EQ audio(10band):
 * (31Hz/62Hz/125Hz/250Hz/500Hz/1kHz/2kHz/4kHz/8kHz/16kHz) (0/-1/-1/+1/-1/+1/0/+1/-1/-1) for clean listening higher or lower volumes